reactivecore/quest/Readme.md

 ## How it works

 The quest block leverages `scala.util.boundary` which uses exceptions for early exit.
 In cases of failure, an `scala.util.boundary.Break` exception is thrown and caught by the `scala.boundary.apply` function.
+(Note that this is optimised to a labelled jump, instead of exception, when no intermediate closures are in between `?` and `quest`)

 Two helper classes simplify its use: